Comprehensive Guide to Homeowners Insurance: Protecting Your Investment

 Liability Protection

-• Coverage limits: Standard policies may offer $100,000 to $300,000 in liability protection
+• Coverage limits: standard policies often offer $100,000 to $300,000 in liability protection.

 Optimizing Your Coverage